MAYO LAKE MINERALS - YUKON PROPERTIES

-There are immediate plans to drill the Anderson-Owl gold occurrence in order to determine its full width, the nature of its mineralization and its gold content; to drill test the other known gold in soil anomalies within the Anderson Gold Trend (Figures 10, 11 and 12); and to locate other gold in soil anomalies within the Trend that merit drill testing.
-Other prospective areas are present at Anderson-Davidson that merit further exploration, specifically in the vicinity of the Davidson Creek placer operations (Figure 9).
+Subject to the availability of funds, the Company is planning to (i) refine the drill targets at the Alpha structure and other known gold in soil anomalies within the Anderson Gold Trend, (ii) locate other gold in soil anomalies within the Anderson Gold Trend that merit drill testing and (iii) diamond drill the Alpha structure and other well defined drill targets.
+Other prospective areas are present at the Anderson-Davidson Claims that merit further exploration, specifically in the vicinity of the Davidson Creek placer operations.